 This facility is just twenty miles from London.
 All the building interiors are fully furnished and correctly decorated to the period.
 All available props are fully researched and would have been used within the time period.
 This resource is unique and is not available anywhere else in the UK.

 The town represents the American Wild West as it would have been in 1865 to 1889.
-The town has 24 buildings including a two-story Hotel with reception area, full-size saloon bar, theatrical-stage, double staircases leading to six-guest-bedrooms.
+The town has 24 buildings including a two-story Hotel with reception area, full-size saloon bar, theatrical-stage, double staircases leading to bedrooms for our own re-enacrors.

 Inside the buildings, the decor is completely period, the lighting is by oil lamps and candles, wood burning stoves for cooking and heating, using all the equipment which would have been used during the period.

 Laredo was founded in 1971 by keen western enthusiast John Truder, and a group of like-minded friends.
 John (JT to his friends) had been around horses since he was a young boy, and had owned and bred them on his small-holding for years.
 Laredo Western Club was formed when the group started to grow and needed a more structured organisation.
 The beginnings of the town started some years later and has gradually grown to what you see today.

 To read the full history see this link The History of Laredo

 Past Times at Laredo A Members Album taken over 45 years